jordanrobot/Scratch/readme.markdown

 Commands
 --------
-* `CST`: switches between layers, creates the layer if it doesn't already exist.
-Uses a `SysVarWillChange` reactor (watching the `clayer` variable) to backup the original layer before switching to the temporary layer.
+* `` : (backticks) switches between layers, creates the layer if it doesn't already exist.
+Uses a SysVarWillChange reactor (watching the clayer variable) to backup the original layer before switching to the temporary layer.
 This ensures that cst will work even when changing layers via the layer dropdown box or from the layer dialogue window

+* e` : erase construction layers prompt, now with options!
+	* delete all
+	* delete selected
+	* preview objects to delete

-* `CST`\`: move selected objects to the temp layer
+* x` : move selected objects to the constructions layer

-* `EST`: deletes all objects in the temporary layer with a confirmation

-* `EST`\`: deletes all objects in the temporary layer without a confirmation
+* c` : copy selected objects to the constructions layer

-* `1`\`: jumps to previous layer

 Croshair Color Changer
 ----------------------

-By loading the scratchColor.lsp file, the crosshair will automatically change color if the constructions layer is current.
+The scratchColor.lsp file is no more, the functionality has been integrated into this file.
+The crosshair will automagically change color if the constructions layer is current.

 This crosshair color switching utility works by using two reactors - a SysVarChanged and a documentBecameCurrent; this ensures that the crosshair color will be correct when switching between documents and changing the current layer by any method.